ssriceboat/riceprint/README.rst

 example usage of this package's tprint() function to create a beautiful progressbar in the console.

 Works on Linux, macOS, Windows.
+For Windows, install colorama. (https://pypi.org/project/colorama/)

 License
 =======